Spending time in nature makes people happier and healthier!

 Nature Therapy as easy as 1-2-3!

-② Complete the activity corresponding to your card, ideally in a wild or semi-wild natural place.
-However, a bit of vegetation or other natural features will suffice, or you can perform a pure visualization (a nature photo is helpful for this).
+② Complete the activity, ideally in a wild or semi-wild natural place.
+However, a bit of vegetation or other natural features will suffice.
+You can also perform a pure visualization (a nature photo is helpful for this).
 Spend a few minutes or a few hours—whatever works for you.

 ③ Keep an open mind and enjoy yourself!